novix-sa/Pyplan/docs/Quick Start.md

 At the end some nodes will collect results to be shown as outputs of the app.

 Let's create a simple analysis to understand how Pyplan works.
 As a first step, drag and drop a "Node" into the canvas, provide a Title:"My first node".
-After accepting the title (or pressing the TAB key) an ID will be automatically provided. and lets inspect its attribute tabs.
+After accepting the title (or pressing the TAB key) an ID will be automatically provided.
 ![First Node](http://img.pyplan.org/Quick_start_first_node.png)

-And then click on the Code tab.
+Then click on the Code tab and copy and paste the following code:

+    a = 4
+b = 5
+print('parameters: ' + str(a) + ',' + str(b))
+result = a+b

 ![Coding and running](http://img.pyplan.org/Quick_start_evaluation.png)
 On the left space you will write your Python code.
 On the right side will be displayed the console output.
 If you double click the node or press <Ctrl + R>, it will show its result, which in this case is a 9.